apache/trafficserver/doc/reference/configuration/records.config.en.rst

    The ``Via`` header string can be decoded with the `Via Decoder Ring <http://trafficserver.apache.org/tools/via>`_.

+.. ts:cv:: CONFIG proxy.config.http.send_100_continue_response INT 0
+   :reloadable:

+   You can specify one of the following:

+   -  ``0`` ATS buffer the request until the post body has been recieved and then send the request to origin.
+   -  ``1`` immediately return a 100 Continue from ATS without waiting for the post body

 .. ts:cv:: CONFIG proxy.config.http.response_server_enabled INT 1
    :reloadable: